 2. See hard-to-reach places

 The word cruise probably conjures up images of massive, multi-level mega liners, where you spend most of your time holed up on board, with a few brief stops at crowded, touristy ports.
 But adventure cruising travels only with small ships – we’re talking less than 30 cabins.
 And as a small ship, it can stop at little islands and out-of-the-way ports that big ships can’t reach.
 A cruise of Greece, for instance, still stops at Santorini (so you can tick that off your bucket list), but also lesser-known, low-key islands like Sifnos or Syros for a taste of authentic Greek life.
-In Vietnam, you still see Halong Bay’s mesmerising limestone pillars, but also get to explore one of Vietnam’s most underrated natural attractions, Phong Nha-Ke Bang National Park.
+In Indonesia, you still see Bali, but on this trip you’ll also visit some more remote islands – not only Rinca and Satonda Islands, but little gems such as Banta Island, whose beaches are often totally deserted.
 You get the picture.

 3. Drop anchor wherever you like